datatrail-jhu/00_intro/manuscript/01_finding_help.md

 {format: png}
 ![Google auto-complete](https://docs.google.com/presentation/d/180OSJkB2c7BxvtJZ3F-KrGzQ33vPLWbErC2xjO6g4O4/export/png?id=180OSJkB2c7BxvtJZ3F-KrGzQ33vPLWbErC2xjO6g4O4&pageid=g325fd519cc_0_11)

 The auto-complete feature can be useful because it helps us refine our search query which will lead to more relevant results and answers.
-Throughout this course work, we'll be using hte R programming language to complete data analyses.
+Throughout this course work, we'll be using the R programming language to complete data analyses.
 Thus, you will often be searching for help related to the R programming language.
 So, in this example, let's select "how to find help in r" and then click on the _Google search_ button, we will get a list of websites that are most related to our question as shown below.

 {format: png}
 ![Google search results](https://docs.google.com/presentation/d/180OSJkB2c7BxvtJZ3F-KrGzQ33vPLWbErC2xjO6g4O4/export/png?id=180OSJkB2c7BxvtJZ3F-KrGzQ33vPLWbErC2xjO6g4O4&pageid=g325fd519cc_0_16)